VDuchauffour/RFCEurope/Docs/README.md

 - cyan: core area
 - green: historically stable area
 - yellow: potentially stable area
+- red: outer area

 ## How to generate maps

-The Python scripts `./Tools/WB2BMP.py` parse a `WBSave` and generate differents maps.
+The Python scripts `./Tools/map_renderer.py` parse a `WBSave` and generate differents maps.

 This script need at least Python >= 3.9 and the dependency `Pillow`.